ArceLopera/PythonRefresher/docs/DS/pyCounter.md

 Counter class is a special type of object data-set provided with the collections module in Python3.
 Collections module provides the user with specialized container datatypes, thus, providing an alternative to Python’s general-purpose built-ins like dictionaries, lists and tuples.
 Counter is a sub-class that is used to count hashable objects.
 It implicitly creates a hash table of an iterable when invoked.

 Counter object along with its functions are used collectively for processing huge amounts of data.
-We can see that Counter() creates a hash-map for the data container invoked with it which is very useful than by manual processing of elements.
-It is one of a very high processing and functioning tools and can even function with a wide range of data too.

 ## Initialization
 The constructor of counter can be called in any one of the following ways :